gateweaver/gateweaver/packages/docs/docs/configuration/policies/cors.md

 # CORS

-The CORS (Cross-Origin Resource Sharing) policy allows you to tailor how endpoints on your API Proxy respond to cross-origin requests.
+The CORS (Cross-Origin Resource Sharing) policy allows you to tailor how endpoints on your Proxy Server respond to cross-origin requests.

 ## Options